Jude Jacob Kayton July 30, 2020

 Tell us about your work as a filmmaker and your focus on ocean health and trauma.

+As a filmmaker, I believe in storytelling and film as a way to move people towards empathy.
 I have made films on ocean health, the food revolution and music as an instrument of healing trauma.
 My films can be found on susanrockefeller.com and louverturefilms.com.
 I love the power of film to inspire action and instill compassion.

 How did you become a filmmaker?